Table of Contents

 Have you considered getting your dog in daycare?

-This might be the better solution than keeping your dog in a crate with you-know-what!
+This might be better than keeping your dog in a crate with you-know-what!

-I highly recommend you look for the best doggy daycare around your area, especially if your main reason for crating is because you're leaving the house.
+I highly recommend you look for the best doggy daycare around your area, especially if your main reason for crating is that you're leaving the house.

-Not only is this the more humane solution, but your dog could also learn some cool tricks!
+This is the more humane solution, and your dog could also learn some cool tricks!

 We wrote a couple of equally cool articles, too, about doggy daycare that you can read here: